rhasspy/rhasspy/docs/tutorials.md

     --user-profiles /profiles
 ```

-Note that on the satellite we add `--device /dev/snd` to allow Docker access to the microphone.
+Note that on the satellite we add `--device /dev/snd` to allow Docker access to the microphone and `-p 12101:12101` to make the Rhasspy server remotely accessible

 The satellite web UI will be accessible at http://rhasspy-satellite:12101 where `rhasspy-satellite` is the hostname or IP address of your satellite machine.